| | FCC Notice of Apparent Liability - Unlicensed Operations

 revoked.

-3. The OSC, at ¶ 19, also ordered the Presiding Judge,
+3. The OSC, at ¶ 19, also ordered the Presiding Judge, notwithstanding the resolution of the foregoing issues, to

 determine whether an Order of Forfeiture should be issued